DeepLearningSivar/.github/profile/README.md

 ## Hi there 👋

-This is the organization was created to save all the projects presented by the participants of Pie & IA San Salvador
+This is the organization was created to save all the projects presented by the participants of Pie & IA: San Salvador

 ### [DeepLearning.AI](https://www.deeplearning.ai/) Event Ambassadors